 There are two kinds of enterprises – those that are prepared for a crisis, and those that aren’t.
 One of the keys to resilience in the face of the unexpected is a sound business continuity plan (BCP).

-By and large, BCPs were traditionally oriented towards natural disasters, fire or succession of top management.
-The 2009 H1N1 pandemic highlighted the need to plan for sudden illness of multiple employees.
+By and large, BCPs were traditionally oriented towards natural disasters, fire, or succession of top management.
+The 2009 H1N1 pandemic highlighted the need to plan for the sudden illness of multiple employees.

 The 2020-21 COVID-19 pandemic, which brought with it offices closing indefinitely and without much warning, truly brought to the fore the crucial need for business continuity planning.
 Almost overnight, enterprises had to continue sales, operations, payroll, collections, and every other working process virtually and without physical intervention.

 A PNAS survey conducted in 2020 found that 43% of the small businesses surveyed had temporarily closed.
 The ones with a business continuity plan in place were able to continue operations smoothly when they moved out of their offices.

 How leveraging tech will improve the business continuity planning